AutodeskFusion360/FusionMCPSample/Fusion MCP Addin/README.md

 To do this you must first [install Node js](https://nodejs.org/en/download) and ensure npx is installed.

+In Claude go to Settings/Connectors/Developer and select the **Edit Config** button to navigate to the config file.

-Then in your Claude configuration file enter the following:
+Open the Claude configuration file `claude_desktop_config.json`and enter the following:

 ```json
 {